Real-Skill/javascript-tasks/README.md

 ## Summary

-JS Assessment for JavaScript numbers knowledge.
-The exercise consist of a few simple tasks.
-You are supposed to implement functions, having provided only the function name and purpose.
+This is JS Assessment for JavaScript numbers knowledge.
+The exercise consists of a few simple tasks.
+You are supposed to implement functions, having
+only the function name and purpose provided.

 ## Goals

 Your solutions should be placed inside **app/numbers.js** file(inside window.numbersAnswers object).

-### valueAtBit(num, bit):
+### valueAtBit(num, bit)

-Returns bit value of nth `bit` in `num` number.
+It returns bit value of nth `bit` in `num` number.

-### base10(str):
+### base10(str)

-Retruns number represented by binary `str` string.
+It retruns the number represented by the binary `str` string.

-### convertToBinary(num):
+### convertToBinary(num)

-Returns a string value with binary representation of `num` parameter.
+It returns a string value with the binary representation of `num` parameter.

 ## Before you start...